Sugnens railway station

-Sugnens railway station (Gare de Sugnens) is a railway station in the municipality of Montilliez, in the Swiss canton of Vaud.
+Sugnens railway station (Gare de Sugnens) is a Swiss railway station, situated adjacent to the village of Sugnens, in the municipality of Montilliez and canton of Vaud.
 It is located on the Lausanne–Bercher line of the Chemin de fer Lausanne-Échallens-Bercher (LEB).

+Sugnens station opened to service in 1889, as an intermediate station on the Compagnie du Central Vaudois line between Échallens and Bercher stations.
+Although the Central Vaudois was nominally an independent company, its line was operated by the Lausanne-Échallens line, with which it connected at Échallens.
+The two lines merged as the LEB in 1913, and were electrified in 1935.

 Services

 As of the December 2023 timetable change the following services stop at Sugnens: